schung039/neural_manifolds_replicaMFT/README.md

 # Replica Mean Field Theory Analysis of Object Manifolds

 Analysis tool for measuring manifold classification capacity, manifold radius, and manifold dimension.
-Implements the technique described in *Classification and Geometry of General Perceptual Manifolds, (2018) Physical Review X.* and refined in *Separability and Geometry of Object Manifolds in Deep Neural Networks*
+Implements the technique described in *Classification and Geometry of General Perceptual Manifolds, (2018) Physical Review X.* and refined in *Separability and Geometry of Object Manifolds in Deep Neural Networks, (2019) BioRxiv *

 ## Install